datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 for error logging and the file ``ria-layout-version`` [#f2]_ for a specification of the dataset tree layout in the store (last two lines in the code block above).
 If a second dataset gets published to the RIA store, it will be represented in a similar tree structure under its dataset ID.
-Note that subdatasets are not represented *underneath* another dataset, but are stored on the same hierarchy level as their superdataset in the RIA store.
-With this setup, the location of a particular dataset in the RIA store is only dependent on its :term:`dataset ID`.
-As the dataset ID is universally unique, gets assigned to a dataset at the time of creation, and does not change across the life time of a dataset, no two different datasets could have the same location in a RIA store.

-The directory underneath the two dataset ID based subdirectories contains a *bare git repository* that is a clone of the dataset.
+The directory underneath the two dataset-ID-based subdirectories contains a *bare git repository* (highlighted above as well) that is a :term:`clone` of the dataset.

 .. findoutmore:: What is a bare Git repository?